Sean Morey Smith

 I earned my PhD in History at Rice University.
 My research examines how medical ideas of health and climate were used to alternatively support and attack racialized slavery in the Anglophone Atlantic.
 This research reveals that racial science and medicine were not simply “pseudoscientific” expressions of proslavery ideology.
 Rather, racial ideas pervaded eighteenth- and nineteenth-century science and medicine and were even used to attack slavery.
 I am currently in the process of completing a book manuscript, entitled “The Climate of Race in Abolition, c.
 1730-1860,” detailing these findings.

 I also conduct historical research using Digital Humanities (DH) techniques and tools.
+While a Postdoctoral Research Associate for the Yale School of Medicine (YSM) and Slavery Project, I used GIS (Geographic Information System) to reconstruct nineteenth-century New Haven’s racial demography and its relationship to medical student housing.
 I previously worked on the imagineRio digital atlas and have taught “Historical Mapping and GIS.”
 I have additionally prototyped a process for digitizing historical American Medical Directories and explored abolitionist texts using statistical text analysis.
 See the “Digital Projects” menu for more projects and information.

 Get in touch